cytoscape/cytoscape.js/documentation/md/style.md

 ### Edge properties

-These properties apply only to edges:
+These properties apply only to edges.

+Basic styling:

  * **`curve-style`** : The curving method used to separate two or more edges between two nodes; may be `bezier` (default) or `haystack` (for which loops are unsupported).
 Note that `haystack` edges work best with `ellipse`, `rectangle`, or similar nodes.
 Smaller node shapes, like `triangle`, will not be as aesthetically pleasing.
 Also note that edge arrows are unsupported for `haystack` edges.
  * **`haystack-radius`** : A value between 0 and 1 inclusive that indicates the relative radius used to position haystack edges on their connected nodes.
 The outside of the node is at 1, and the centre of the node is at 0.